tytydraco/yessleep/out/My_Wifes_Cancer_Started_Talking_to_Me.md

 ***growing faster now***

 They scheduled a surgery day, said the tumor had grown large enough to operate on, but the date was impossibly far.
 The idea of waiting just exacerbated my anger further.
-She said she noticed a change in me, getting more temperamental I guess.I
+She said she noticed a change in me, getting more temperamental I guess.

-f she knew the things I was hearing she’d be doing the same.
+If she knew the things I was hearing she’d be doing the same.

 I thought it ironic, because the changes were most obvious in **her**.
 That fucker had tripled in size, bulging to the point that it seemed ready to peel its way out.
 She had grown frailer.
 Her beautiful tanned skin running pale.
 I was now helping her up the stairs every night to bed.